 iDGi is, of course, not just the above people.

 Those listed above are literally the iDGi owners and operators.
-Fact is, iDGi is really a collective of sorts, consisting of dozens of folks that have contributed over the years to realize the visions of our projects. iDGi is also the hundreds of people on our growing Discord community.
+Fact is, iDGi is really a collective of sorts, consisting of dozens of developers that have contributed over the years to realize the visions of our projects. iDGi is also the hundreds of people on our growing Discord community.
 One could certainly extend the definition of iDGi to include all of our backers, investors (Fig , KS) and Patrons who have financially assisted our projects throughout the years and have literally enabled us to exist.
 We love you all.

 We love our wonderful and diverse cast of voice actors.
 They are iDGi.
 We love all our writers, musicians, composers, illustrators, concept artists and sound effect artist collaborators.
 They are all iDGi, too.
 If you want to see a more complete list of people, the official credits for Consortium (2014) is a good start.
 Consortium: The Tower’s (Early Access Alpha) in-game credits are also very extensive and will be updated as that project progresses.
 The in-game credits for Whispers From The Rift are also comprehensive and still being updated.